Still got some questions? We've prepared some answers to our most frequently asked questions below.

 Is it ok to travel alone on Stray?

-Absolutely, that's the beauty of small group travel.
-You will make friends quickly and your Tour Guide will become a good source of support to you along the way too!
+Your Tour Leaders will become a good source of support to you along the way too.

 How fit do I need to be?